Temps and termites are on the rise. Schedule your free inspection today.

 Cockroaches develop in three stages: egg, nymph, and adult.
 Each cockroach species has its own physiological and biological way of reproducing, which means each species' eggs look different.

 Roaches produce an egg sac called an ootheca.
 An ootheca contains many eggs and is encased with a protein substance that will harden into a sturdy, protective casing.
-This casing is typically shaped like an inflated, curved bean capsule and is usually anywhere from red to dark brown and sometimes even black in color.
+This casing is typically shaped like an inflated, curved bean capsule and is usually anywhere from red to dark brown or black in color.
 Some ootheca have ridges on them, while others are smooth.

 Types of cockroach eggs

 Cockroach eggs and their ootheca can vary depending on the species.
-Below we break down the most common types of cockroaches to invade a home and what their oothecae look like and contain.
+Below we break down the most common types of cockroaches that invade homes and what their oothecae look like.

 American cockroach

 American cockroaches are widely distributed around the world and mainly live in tropical and subtropical areas.
 Female American cockroaches only need to mate once to produce multiple oothecae because females can store sperm.
-Their egg capsules are roughly ⅓” long and are dark reddish or blackish brown in color.
+Their egg capsules are roughly one-third of an inch long and are dark reddish or blackish brown in color.
 Each ootheca holds about 16 eggs.

 Brown-banded cockroaches gravitate toward warmer areas, typically 80℉+.
 Female brown-banded cockroaches carry matured ootheca cases for 24 to 36 hours and tend to place egg cases close to one another.
-Their tan egg casings are small, measuring less than ¼” in length and contain about 13 eggs each.
+Their tan egg casings are small, measuring less than one-quarter of an inch in length, and contain about 13 eggs each.
 The eggs develop best in warm temperatures.

 German cockroach

 The German cockroach is the most common cockroach found throughout the United States.
 German cockroach egg casings are brown and capsule-like in shape.
-They have ridges on them and are roughly ⅓” long.
+They have ridges on them and are roughly one-third of an inch long.
 This common roach species has a higher reproduction rate compared to other roach species.
-A single female German cockroach can produce anywhere from 30 - 40 eggs per case.
+A single female German cockroach can produce anywhere from 30 to 40 eggs per case.
 German cockroach eggs develop faster from embryo to the next adult stage compared to those of other species.

 Oriental cockroach

 Oriental cockroach eggs have been found to tolerate lower temperatures than other species of cockroaches.
 Their egg casings look dark brown or even reddish.
-They are smooth and about ½” long.
-A female Oriental cockroach may lay 1-18 egg cases per lifetime.
+They are smooth and about half an inch long.
+A female Oriental cockroach may lay one to 18 egg cases per lifetime.

 How long does it take for cockroach eggs to hatch?